Singing honeyeater: Ecology

 Singing honeyeaters eat a variety of foods, including nectar, small insects, fruits, grubs, and berries.
 They are also opportunistic nest predators of smaller birds, including the zebra finch; any nest with eggs or chicks left unattended will be, potentially, an easy food source.
 This makes them omnivorous birds.

 Singing honeyeaters breed between July and February.
 They are capable of forming longtime relationships with partners.
 When they are breeding, they show aggressive actions.
 Their nest is a cup of grass, plant stems, and spider webs.
 The eggs are a light cream-brown with some darker spots.
 The incubation period is 14 days, and birds have 2-3 eggs at a time.

 Singing honeyeaters live in families.
 They will attack larger animals, if they feel threatened by them, or if they enter their territory.
 They have been known to attack intruders in mobs, thus showing they are a community-minded bird that will work together for a common cause.

 They associate with other species of birds, such as the brown honeyeater and the red wattlebird.
 They are different from many birds, however, because they lack the ability to communicate with isolated birds of the same species.
 As a study by M.C.
-Baker (1996) showed, the birds of the mainland did not respond to the songs of singing honeyeaters found on Rottnest, an island off Australia's west coast.
+Baker (1996) showed, the birds of the mainland did not respond to the songs of singing honeyeaters found on Rottnest Island, an island off Australia's west coast.
 The study showed that the songs of the birds on the island were shorter, had less song and syllable types, and had fewer syllables and notes per song.